In Stock

 Fertilising

 In early spring, apply a complete fertiliser to support cane and fruit growth.
 Use granular, fish emulsion, blood and bone, or composted manure.
-Apply a lighter feed in late spring/early summer.
+Apply a lighter feed in late spring or early summer.
 Avoid overfeeding.
 Feed potted plants more often with diluted liquid fertiliser.

 Pruning